Electric-Coin-Company/zashi-android/docs/Setup.md

 3. Run Gradle with the argument `--rerun-tasks` which will effectively disable the build cache by re-running tasks and repopulating the cache.
 E.g. `./gradlew assemble --rerun-tasks`
 4. Reboot your computer, which will ensure that Gradle and Kotlin daemons are completely killed and relaunched
 5. Delete the global Gradle cache under `~/.gradle/caches`
+6. If adding a new dependency or updating a dependency, a warning that a dependency cannot be found may indicate the Maven repository restrictions need adjusting

 ## Gradle Tasks
 A variety of Gradle tasks are set up within the project, and these tasks are also accessible in Android Studio as run configurations.